Antigluon/4e_homebrew/conduit/conduit.md

 ### Synchronicity

-When you take a move action to move, you can command your eidolon to take one of the following actions as a free action: crawl, escape, run, stand up, shift, squeeze, or walk.
+When you take a move action to move, you can, as a free action, command a creature you have summoned to take one of the following actions: crawl, escape, run, stand up, shift, squeeze, or walk.

 ### Mystic Keystone